The Right to Manage

 - where the landlord has not disputed the claim in any way, the acquisition date will be the date specified in the company's Notice of Claim;

-- where there was a dispute which was determined in favour of the RTM company by the LVT, then the acquisition date is a date three months after the determination becomes final;
+- where there was a dispute which was determined in favour of the RTM company by the Tribunal, then the acquisition date is a date three months after the determination becomes final;

 - if the landlord originally disputed the claim but subsequently agreed in writing that the company was entitled to the right, the acquisition date is three months after the date of that agreement.